Dunrovin | Christian Brothers Retreat Center

 Brother J. Felix Scanlan, FSC, searched for a site where the Twin Cities Christian Brothers might establish a retreat center to serve their students.
 At that time, Catholic high schools required that all students attend a retreat before graduation.

-In 1958, Brother Felix responded to an ad in the Catholic Bulletin, which offered for sale a 50-acre estate on the St. Croix River north of Stillwater.
+In 1958, Brother Felix responded to an ad in the Catholic Bulletin, which offered for sale a 50-acre estate on the Saint Croix River north of Stillwater.
 R. M. Hadrath, founder and head of Maple Island Inc. in Stillwater owned the property known as “Dunrovin.”
 The Hadrath family purchased the property in the mid-1940s from Arthur and Clara Packer, who operated the Morning Glory Trout and Game Preserve on the grounds, a place where businessmen could hunt, fish, board dogs, and enjoy the outdoors.
-The Hadrath family first used Dunrovin as a country home and later as a year-round residence.
+R. M. and Stell Hadrath first used Dunrovin as a country home and later as a year-round residence.

-A fundraising campaign to buy this land was organized by the Twin Cities Lasallian schools: Cretin, De La Salle, Hill and Benilde.
+A fundraising campaign to buy the land was organized by the Twin Cities Lasallian schools: Cretin, De La Salle, Hill and Benilde.
 Volunteers contacted alumni and friends.
-Thanks to many generous people, including the Hadrath family, the groundbreaking ceremony was held April 2, 1963, with Brother Felix moving the first shovel of dirt.
-At the formal dedication, Archbishop Leo Binz blessed the building and the grounds.
+Thanks to many generous people, particularly the Hadrath family, the groundbreaking ceremony was held April 2, 1963, with Brother Felix moving the first shovel of dirt.
+During a formal dedication, Archbishop Leo Binz blessed the building and the grounds.

 Over the years, the Center expanded to offer Christian hospitality to a variety of religious denominations and organizations.